parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

 ## Watch Asset

-Allow developer to suggest a token for the user’s wallet to track.
+Allow the developer to suggest a token for the user’s wallet to track.

 ### Params